Search Results :

 • In case if you have a .crt formatted file follow the process mentioned below.

-• Open the certificate file downloaded from the Service provider side
+• Open the certificate file downloaded from the Service Provider side.

 • Go to the Details tab, and click the Copy to file button.